mandrasch/ddev-laravel-vite/README.md

 # create db tables
 ddev artisan migrate

-# open in browser, vite does not work yet
+# Open your website in browser, ...
 ddev launch

-# and run vite:
+# start the local dev server (Vite), ...
 ddev npm run dev

-# reload your browser, Vite should work now 🥳
+# ... and hit reload in browser.
+Vite should work now 🥳
 ```

 After that, only `ddev npm run dev` is needed (after `ddev start`).

+Your site is accessible via https://ddev-laravel-vite.ddev.site.

+You could also import a database dump via `ddev import-db --file=dump.sql.gz` or use [`ddev pull`](https://ddev.readthedocs.io/en/stable/users/providers/) to setup a project.
+Use `ddev sequelace` to view your database.

 ## 2. Gitpod

+Just hit the button, wait for the initial setup and start developing:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/mandrasch/ddev-laravel-vite/)

-## 3. Setup in Codespaces
+## 3. Codespaces (experimental)

 ⚠️ Disclaimer - May 2024: Codespaces is currently a bit buggy on startups, see https://github.com/devcontainers/features/issues/977.